LucasBrigidoc/Dissert_IA/replit.md

 # Recent Changes

-## October 4, 2025 - Replit Environment Setup
+## October 4, 2025 - GitHub Import Setup
-- Successfully configured the application to run in Replit environment
+- Successfully imported GitHub repository to Replit environment
-- Set up PostgreSQL database connection using Replit's DATABASE_URL
-- Pushed database schema using Drizzle Kit migrations
+- Verified existing configuration (already set up for Replit)
+- Installed all npm dependencies (570 packages)
-- Configured development workflow to run on port 5000 with proper host settings (0.0.0.0)
+- Configured development workflow "Start application" to run on port 5000 with webview output
+- Pushed database schema to PostgreSQL using Drizzle Kit
+- Verified application is running correctly with frontend displaying properly
-- Application is running and serving both frontend and backend correctly
+- Both frontend and backend serving on port 5000 as expected
+- Vite HMR (Hot Module Replacement) is working correctly
+- Application ready for development and deployment

 # User Preferences